How do I choose the best pension provider?

 A workplace pension is an employee benefit and the investment type should be an important consideration as it may give your business an edge over competing employers.

-- Protection of customers: The FCA's regulatory oversight ensures that pension providers operate within a set of rules designed to protect customers from unfair treatment or mis-selling
+The FCA's regulatory oversight ensures that pension providers operate within a set of rules designed to protect customers from unfair treatment or mis-selling

-- Safety and security: FCA-regulated pension providers are required to have sufficient capital to meet their obligations, which means that customers' funds are held safely and are less likely to be at risk in the event of a provider's insolvency
+FCA-regulated pension providers are required to have sufficient capital to meet their obligations, which means that customers' funds are held safely and are less likely to be at risk in the event of a pension provider's insolvency

-- Quality standards: FCA-regulated pension providers must comply with a set of quality standards and rules that ensure they meet the minimum requirements for providing pension services
+FCA-regulated pension providers must comply with a set of quality standards and rules that ensure they meet the minimum requirements for providing pension services

-- Redress for complaints: Customers of FCA-regulated pension providers have access to a complaints procedure through the Financial Ombudsman Service (‘FOS’) and the Financial Services Compensation Scheme (‘FSCS’), which provides a mechanism for resolving disputes and seeking compensation if necessary.
+Customers of FCA-regulated pension providers have access to a complaints procedure through the Financial Ombudsman Service (‘FOS’) and the Financial Services Compensation Scheme (‘FSCS’), which provides a mechanism for resolving disputes and seeking compensation if necessary.

 If the pension provider is not regulated by the FCA, it’s strongly advised to check if they’ve been independently reviewed so that the pension provider can demonstrate that they meet the required good standard of administration.